TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 24/Acts 24.6.md

 ---

-who moreover assayed to profane the temple: on whom also we laid hold:
+He even tried to profane the temple, and we arrested him.